radius-project/radius/docs/content/user-guides/samples/eshop/4-deploy/index.md

 weight: 400
 ---

-## Download complete Application
+## Download eShop

-Make sure you have downloaded the latest eShop application:
+Download the eShop template for your desired environment:

 {{< tabs Azure Kubernetes >}}
 {{% codetab %}}